Keyboard shortcuts

 A Rust compiler is required to build Synapse from source.
 For any given release the minimum required version may be bumped up to a recent Rust version, and so people building from source should ensure they can fetch recent versions of Rust (e.g. by using rustup).

-The oldest supported version of SQLite is the version provided by Debian oldstable.
+The oldest supported version of SQLite is the version provided by Debian oldstable or the oldest maintenance/security-supported Ubuntu LTS (Ubuntu versions with only Expanded Security Maintenance are not included).

 Context